Knob and tube wiring gets its name from the ceramic "knobs" used to keep the wires isolated from objects and

 The one thing we can't know is if there is any dubious wiring or connections inside of walls that have been altered.

-been replaced with a breaker panel), thus being vulnerable to over fusing, which makes the wires run "hot"
+panel has already been replaced with a breaker panel), thus being vulnerable to over fusing, which makes the wires run "hot"

 and make connections along the system susceptible to breakdown, or worse a fire.
 The elimination of the fuses and installation

 What do you do?

 More and more insurance companies are refusing to insure homes with knob and tube wiring.
 The first calls we received